A Log PSS morphism with applications to Lagrangian embeddings: Quasi-dilations in string topology

 \begin{defn} We say that a closed, oriented manifold $Q$ is \emph{dominated} by a closed oriented manifold $\hat{Q}$ if there is a non-zero degree map $f: \hat{Q} \to Q$.
-We say the $Q$ is \emph{1-dominated} if the map $f$ has degree 1. \end{defn}
+We say that $Q$ is \emph{1-dominated} if the map $f$ has degree 1. \end{defn}